 I suffered for my art: now it's your turn.Things you need to know about me:I'm Alexandra.
 I was born in Russia, though left when I was very small.
 I'm very girlie; love soft, pink girlie things.
-I'm not quite a virgin.A page containing links to everything I've published is here:http://selfpublishersshowcase.com/alexandra-amalova/If you care to pay a visit, you will see I've self-published five compilations of erotic short stories, an anthology of naughty poetry, and a naughty novella too, totalling around 245,000 carefully chosen and artfully arranged words.
+And hard, pink manly things.Hence, I'm not quite a virgin.I've had lots of stories posted here, received around seventeen Recommended Reads and Editor's picks, but have deleted almost all in order to publish them on Amazon.A page containing links to everything I've published is here:http://selfpublishersshowcase.com/alexandra-amalova/If you care to pay a visit, you will see I've self-published seven compilations of erotic short stories, an anthology of naughty poetry, and a naughty novella too, totalling around 325,000 carefully chosen and artfully arranged words.
 Follow the links from Self-Publishers' Showcase or simply search Amazon for Alexandra Amalova if you'd like to take a closer look.
-Many of the included tales have been posted here, and many received Recommended Reads from Lush's discerning moderators!I live on the same tiny island as The Beatles, Shakespeare, Dickens, Newton, Turner, the BBC, Elgar, The NHS, James Bond, George Formby, Judy Dench and The Rolling Stones.
+As I said above, many of the included tales have been posted here, and many received Recommended Reads from Lush's discerning moderators.
+I live on the same tiny island as The Beatles, Shakespeare, Darwin, Maxwell, Dickens, Newton, Turner, the BBC, IKB, Alan Turing, Stephen Hawking, Churchill, Elgar, The NHS, Tim Berners-Lee, Vaughan Williams, Ray Davies, Eric Clapton, P.G.
+Wodehouse, James Bond, George Formby, Vivian Stanshall, the Brontes, Douglas Adams, Judy Dench, The Rolling Stones, and a plethora of brilliant, innovative, eccentric, quirky and wonderfully warm-hearted people.
 There are no killer insects or animals here, and no killer meteorology or seismology.
-Every worthwhile sport was codified here, every worthwhile invention was invented here.
+It is never too hot nor too cold and it rains just enough.
+Every worthwhile sport was codified here; almost every worthwhile invention was invented here.
 It's not perfect, but wouldn't you agree I'd be a fool to want to live anywhere else?Right from the off, I ought to say that I'm not really the chatty type.
 Can't really see the point (that's almost a pun.
 Almost.) though don't mind if you all talk amongst yourselves.

 No favourite stories listed.